gokyori/gokyori.github.io/_teaching/2014-spring-teaching-1.md

 ---

-I was appointed as teaching assistant for Information Retrieval and Web Search course offered by Dr. Vasile Rus.
-During my tenure as TA, I gave lectures on many topics as listed on the course website.
-I enjoyed my time as TA, Apart from giving lectures, my favroite part of being TA was grading students projects, I loved some innovative solutions and beautiful code.
-I learnt many things from students as well.
-You can find the course website [here](https://www.cs.memphis.edu/~vrus/teaching/ir-websearch/)
+I was appointed as a teaching assistant for the Information Retrieval and Web Search course offered by Dr. Vasile Rus.
+Throughout my tenure as TA, I conducted lectures on numerous topics outlined on the course website.
+I found great satisfaction in my role as TA, particularly in grading students' projects.
+Witnessing innovative solutions and elegant code was my favorite aspect.
+Moreover, I gleaned valuable insights from the students, contributing to my learning experience.
+You can access the course website [here](https://www.cs.memphis.edu/~vrus/teaching/ir-websearch/)

 Heading 1
 ======